-Indigenous women are using entrepreneurship to create jobs for themselves, to generate income for their families, and improve their families' wellbeing.
+Indigenous women are using entrepreneurship to create a job for themselves, to generate income for their families, and to increase their family's wellbeing.
 They are taking on community leadership roles and raising the wellbeing of their families.
-The Haudenosaunee live by the seven-generation philosophy that every decision made today affects the next seven generations.
-Indigenous women's decisions to pursue entrepreneurship will provide opportunity not only for today, but also for the next seven generations.
+The Haudenosaunee live by the seven-generation philosophy that every decision made today affects the next seven generations Indigenous women's decisions to pursue entrepreneurship will provide opportunity for the next seven generations.